chef/chef-web-docs/chef_master/source/dsl_custom_resource.rst

 .. end_tag

-New in Chef Client 12.5.
+Custom resources are new in Chef Client 12.5 and can be used on Chef 12.1 or later by depending on the compat_resource cookbook.

 action_class
 =====================================================